zyasserd/cqts-HoTTEST-Summer-School/Agda/Cubical/Lecture9-notes.lagda.md

 partialBool i (i = i1) = false
 ```

-The term `partialBool i` should be thought of a boolean with different
+The term `partialBoo l i` should be thought of a boolean with different
 values when `(i = i0)` and `(i = i1)`.
 Note that this is different
 from pattern matching on the interval which is not allowed, so we
 couldn't have written: